 The Mediterranean area is a transition zone between the continental inﬂuences of Europe, Asia, and the north-African desert, and the interaction of the Atlantic Ocean and the Mediterranean Sea (Harding et al., 2009).
-In addition, the Mediterranean climate is strongly influenced by its complex orography and its location within the boundary between subtropical and mid-latitude atmospheric patterns (Lionello et al., 2006; Trigo et al., 2006). fosteredthe opposite occurse with indexDue to this geographical configuration, the Mediterranean represents a unique laboratory to study the interaction between continental and marine environments.
-In particular, the sedimentary record of continental shelf areas represent a natural repository for monitoring the past short-term climate oscillations and the past hydrological events, whose controlling mechanisms are difficult to predict and to model (i.e., Budillon et al., 2005; Di Bella et al., 2014; Goudeau et al., 2015; Grauel et al., 2013a, 2013b; Incarbona et al., 2010a; Lirer et al., 2014; Oldfield et al., 2003; Piva et al., 2008; Taricco et al., 2009; Vallefuoco et al., 2012).
-Recently, Benito et al. (2015) proposed a wide review of the Holocene flooding events in the Mediterranean region suggesting a centennial-to-multi-centennial seesaw pattern associated to a bipolar hydroclimatic conditions existed in the Mediterranean during the Holocene.
-Anyway, none of datasets reported in this review is derived from marine coastal environments, where river ﬂow regime strongly controls the marine ecosystem evolution (Boesch et al., 2001; Cloern, 2001; Humborg et al., 2008; Paerl et al., 2014; Rabalais et al., 2001).
-Further researches are thus needed to document quantitatively, using fossil archives, the riverine freshwater inputs and to foresee their possible future trend in order to assess their impact on marine ecosystem.
+The Mediterranean climate is strongly influenced by its complex orography and its location within the boundary between subtropical and mid-latitude atmospheric patterns (Lionello et al., 2006; Trigo et al., 2006).
+Atmospheric circulation patterns of the northern hemisphere, influence climate variability in the Mediterranean region (Combourieu Nebout et al., 2002; Fletcher et al., 2012; Jalut et al., 2009; Roberts et al., 2012).
+Particularly, the North Atlantic Oscillation (NAO) is one of the dominant atmospheric circulation patterns in the North Atlantic sector, with considerable influences on winter temperature/precipitation throughout the Eurasian continent and eastern North America (Greatbatch, 2000).
+In Italy, the NAO index modulates the winter precipitations (Benito et al., 2015; Brunetti et al., 2002; Caloiero et al., 2011; López-Moreno et al., 2011; Tomozeiu et al., 2002).
+Positive NAO conditions fostered warm and dry winters, the opposite occurse with negative NAO index (Benito et al., 2015; López-Moreno et al., 2011; and references within).
+Due to this geographical configuration, the Mediterranean represents a unique laboratory to study the interaction between continental and marine environments.
+In particular, the sedimentary record of continental shelf areas represent a natural repository for monitoring, in addition to the past short-term climate oscillations, the past hydrological events whose controlling mechanisms are difficult to predict and to model (i.e., Budillon et al., 2005; Di Bella et al., 2014; Goudeau et al., 2015; Grauel et al., 2013a, 2013b; Incarbona et al., 2010a; Lirer et al., 2014; Oldfield et al., 2003; Piva et al., 2008; Taricco et al., 2009; Vallefuoco et al., 2012).
+Recently, Benito et al. (2015) proposed a wide review of the Holocene flooding events in the Mediterranean region suggesting that a centennial-to-multi-centennial seesaw pattern, associated to a bipolar hydroclimatic conditions, existed in the Mediterranean during the Holocene.
+Anyway, none of the datasets reported in this review was derived from marine coastal environments, where river ﬂow regime strongly controls the marine ecosystem evolution (Boesch et al., 2001; Cloern, 2001; Humborg et al., 2008; Paerl et al., 2014; Rabalais et al., 2001).
+Further studies using fossil archives are thus needed to document quantitatively the riverine freshwater inputs and to foresee their possible future trend in order to assess their impact on marine ecosystem.

 An exhaustive data analysis of the Mediterranean river discharge is strongly impaired by the lack of data, especially in the south-eastern parts of the basin.
 This issue, together with the necessities of climate change and impact studies, has fostered the development of alternative methods for estimating large-scale budgets for present and future climate conditions.
 Some methods are based on empirical relations between runoff, precipitation, and temperature fields (Biondi et al., 2002; Brunetti et al., 2006; Gou et al., 2007; Gray et al., 2011; Mariotti et al., 2008; Sun et al., 2013; Wirth et al., 2013), while other methodologies focused on the surface integration of the runoff fields produced by climate models or on the development of macroscale hydrological models (Alberico et al., 2014).